MaroIsLife/ft_services_Utils/README.md

-# Install or Move brew to goinfre
+# Install and Move brew to goinfre
 sh brew2goinfre.sh

-# Install or Move Minikube & Kubectl to goinfre
+# Install and Move Minikube & Kubectl to goinfre
 sh kube2goinfre.sh

 # Start a cluster using Minikube